Valladolid International Film Festival: History

-The first edition of the festival began on 20 March 1956 under the name of Semana de Cine Religioso de Valladolid with a goal of promoting Catholic moral values in conjunction with the celebration of Holy Week in Valladolid.
+The first edition of the festival began on 20 March 1956 under the name of Semana de Cine Religioso de Valladolid with the goal of promoting Catholic moral values in conjunction with the celebration of Holy Week in Valladolid.
 For the first two years it was not competitive and no prizes were awarded.
 In 1958 the Don Bosco gold and silver awards and the Special Mention appeared, which the following year were replaced by the Lábaro and the Ciudad de Valladolid Award, respectively.

 The films to be shown were already selected according to quality and not quantity criteria, even if that meant having an insufficient number of films.
 Starting in 1960, the festival was renamed Semana Internacional de Cine Religioso y de Valores Humanos (the International Week of Religious Cinema and Human Values) and the theme of the films was expanded, accepting those in which human and committed values prevailed.
 That year the Golden Spike also began to be awarded, alongside the existing prizes and (since 1961) the San Gregorio Prize.

 In 1973 the festival adopted its current name, due to the progressive increase in the films in competition and increased interest from producers.
+The end of the Franco dictatorship made it possible to leave behind the religious character.
 The following year the Lábaro disappeared and the Espiga became the main award.
 Subsequently, the awards for best actor and actress (1979), best screenplay (1984), best first film (1989), the Jury (1991) and the best new director (1992), among others, were introduced.

+Since 2008, for 15 years, the festival was headed by Javier Angulo.
+In 2023, José Luis Cienfuegos was named as the new director of the Seminci.
+He was previously the director of the Gijón International Film Festival (1995–2011) and the Seville European Film Festival (2012–2022).